joshburrowes/RM.Mars.ParcelTracking/README.md

 ﻿# RM.Mars.ParcelTracking

-A .NET 8 microservice-style sample for tracking parcels destined for Mars.
+A .NET 8 ASP.NET Core Web API for tracking parcels destined for Mars.
 This solution demonstrates layered architecture, business logic separation, validation, audit trail handling, and a simple document-backed data store for experimentation and learning.

 ## Setup Instructions